21 Dec Land Divisions

 Do you have land which you want to sub-divide?

 - Dividing land into two or more allotments

-We encourage our clients to seek our advice early in the process for example after they have made preliminary enquiries of the relevant local council and dealt with their surveyor.
-From there the surveyor will be able to assist with the lodgement and approval process with the local council and the Development Assessment Commission.
+We encourage our clients to seek our advice early in the process for example after they have made preliminary enquiries of the relevant local council and dealt with their surveyor, whose role it is to assist with the lodgement and approval process with the local council and the Development Assessment Commission.

 Once the proposed land division receives the approval of the relevant local council, statutory authorities and the Development Assessment Commission, our role is to assist in the preparation and lodgement of all necessary documentation and the Plan of Division in the Lands Titles Office.

-Land divisions can be achieved by Torrens Title, Community Title, Community Strata Title or, in a limited sense, via Strata Title.
+Land divisions can be achieved by Torrens Title, Community Title or Community Strata Title.

 Torrens title land division is the division of land into at least two allotments, which are held independently of one another.
 There are usually no shared facilities or infrastructure.